Data Plane

 WHERE id = '56be4db0acb8001400a502ec';

-DuckLake records the schema change in the PostgreSQL catalog; the underlying Parquet files in MinIO are untouched.
+DuckLake records the schema change in the PostgreSQL catalog; the underlying Parquet files in the lakehouse are untouched.
 Without a lakehouse this requires a full dataset rewrite.

 2. Time Travel — pin to the exact snapshot used for training